 The Radiation Safety Institute of Canada has an accomplished professional scientific staff with post-graduate degrees in the physical sciences:

 Dr. Curtis Caldwell, Chief Scientist Dr. Caldwell has over 25 years of experience as a Medical Physicist and Radiation Safety Consultant.
 Before joining the Institute, he held positions as a hospital-based Radiation Physicist and Corporate RSO, as well as being a Class II RSO for a commercial cyclotron facility.
-Through a small consulting firm, he has previously provided radiation safety services to numerous Nuclear Medicine and X-ray facilities across Canada, as well as to industrial users of large x-ray and/or radioactive sources.
+As a partner in an award-winning consulting firm, he has provided radiation safety services, nationally and internationally, to numerous Nuclear Medicine and X-ray facilities and industrial users of x-ray equipment and radioactive sources.
 He has held academic appointments in the Departments of Medical Biophysics and Medical Imaging, University of Toronto, as well as the Department of Physics, Ryerson University.
 Dr. Caldwell has been active in academic research, having more than 100 peer-reviewed publications.
 As Chief Scientist, Dr. Caldwell is responsible for providing direction to the Institute’s scientific staff, including Radiation Protection Services, National Laboratory Operations, and National Education Programs.

 Mr. Bjorndal brings over 20 years experience in radiation safety and occupational health and safety in industry, academia and research.
 Before joining the Institute, he held positions as Director, Workplace Safety and Environmental Protection with the University of Saskatchewan, and Manager Safety and Radiation with AREVA Resources.
 Mr. Bjorndal managed the Institute’s National Laboratories during its formative years and was instrumental in the development and licensing of the Institute’s Personal Alpha Dosimetry service with the Canadian Nuclear Safety Commission.
 As Manager and Scientist for the National Laboratories, Mr. Bjorndal provides leadership and oversight of the National Laboratories staff and operations.